dovedit/dovedit/README.md

 However, there is a condition.
 This license is transformed into [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) after 2 years from the date of each commit published.
-To see the latest commit of the source code with license the license of the Apache License, Version 2.0, use the following command:
+To see the latest commit of the source code with Apache License activated, use the following command:

 ```bash